 The Masters School celebrates active participation, deep understanding, and meaningful connection.
 A community of diverse individuals, we gather to learn, to strive, to dare, to do – to be a power for good in the world.

-In addition, The Masters School seeks employees committed to the work of advancing equity and social justice in the school community and beyond.
+In addition, The Masters School seeks employees committed to the work of advancing equity in the school community and beyond.
 A community of diverse individuals, we celebrate both our differences and our similarities, and we embrace a broad definition of diversity that includes but is not limited to age, race, ethnicity, gender, ability, religion, sexual identity and socioeconomic status.
-Masters seeks diverse candidates to serve our student body, and we expect all employees to engage in the work of inclusion as a critically important aspect of working in our school setting.
-Masters is eager to consider applications from historically underrepresented groups.
+Masters seeks diverse candidates to serve our student body, and we expect all employees to engage in the work of inclusion as an important aspect of working in a school setting.

 SUMMARY: